User Quick Start

 Introduction To Operators

-Without using an Operator, there is no easy way to achieve this, you would need to request that a producer on the show changes the name of the sequence from “Battle” to “battle”.
-If this is at the start of the project, it may not be a huge deal, but as soon as work has started, this becomes nearly impossible to achieve without having to redo work.
+Operator, there is no easy way to achieve this, you would need to request that a producer on the show changes the name of the sequence from “Battle” to “battle”.
+If this is at the start of the project, it may not be a huge deal, but as soon as work has started, this becomes nearly impossible to achieve without having to redo work.battle_001_comp_v2.mov, we just need to apply a “lower” Operator on the sequence Token.[ ]:

 # Type your SEPT template here: